-To do business – hire employees, pay taxes, and open bank accounts – you need a Tax ID Number.
+To do business – hire employees, pay taxes, and open bank accounts – you need a Tax Identification Number.
 A Tax ID Number may be known as a Federal Tax ID, Employer Identification Number, or Federal Employer Identification Number.
 Regardless of how it is referenced, it is a unique number that represents your business.
-If you want to get your Tax ID Number quickly (and without any complications), an Online Tax ID application is the best route to take.
+If you want to apply for an employer identification number quickly (and without any complications), an Online Tax ID application is the best route to take.
 An Online Tax ID application can be filled out quickly and will return a Federal Tax ID Number (EIN) within an hour.

 Steps for Applying for a Tax ID Number

 - Prepare Required Information